davidlublink/vcenter-csi-driver/readme.md

 Garbage collection is non existant since this plugin is stateless, the plugin relies on the cluster to handle it.
 If anything goes wrong on the cluster or in the plugin, you will have rogue disks connected to your clients

+## Cannot open the disk '/vmfs/volumes/some-uuid/fcd/somedisk.vmdk' or one of the snapshot disks it depends on

+This happens when we try to connect the same disk to two virtual machines.
+Maybe the disk is still in use on a previous machine

 # Troubleshooting